AlainMgz/arm-shellcode/apple-silicon/learning-notes.md

 ### `lldb` debugger
 The most commonly used tool to debug executables on macOS and iOS is `lldb`, here are some useful commands:
-- Set a breakpoint at an address: `breakpoint set --address 0x12345678`
+- Set a breakpoint at an address: `breakpoint set --address 0x12345678`.
+The program needs to be run once before this works (symbols load only then, even if compiled with `-g`)
 - Get register info: `register read`

+### MacOS Assembly
+A few interesting notes about writing assembly for ARM MacOS